 - As we age, we are more likely to develop one or more chronic conditions.
 When an acute disease attacks an older adult who also has chronic illnesses, the care team needs special knowledge to develop a treatment to address the disease without interfering with treatment for the ongoing conditions, according to the U.S. Department of Health and Human Services and other sources.

 - Older people develop syndromes, a combination of symptoms that are linked, but may look like separate illnesses, as described in articles published by the National Center for Biotechnology Information.
-A geriatric doctor, nurse or caregiver understands the connection between the symptoms and recognizes them as one malaise.
+A geriatric doctor, nurse, or caregiver understands the connection between the symptoms and recognizes them as one malaise.

-- Aging can cause changes which alter the way a medication behaves in the body, including the rate of absorption, the effectiveness and the side effects, according to articles in Health Affairs journal.
+- Aging can cause changes that alter the way a medication behaves in the body, including the rate of absorption, the effectiveness, and the side effects, according to articles in the Health Affairs journal.
 Salivary glands diminish, leading to dryness of the mouth and making it difficult to take a pill.
 Changes in the stomach or intestinal system can slow the rate at which an older person absorbs a medication.
 Changes in body fat and muscle can alter the distribution of drugs through the body.

 - Medications for different conditions always have to be coordinated carefully, but older people are often dealing with more chronic conditions and are more vulnerable to polypharmacy, the taking of multiple medications that interact in unintended ways.
 The American Geriatrics Society cautions that a doctor needs to be aware not only of how the various medications interact with each other but also how they interact with the disease now that the person is in a different age range.